|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Download Bhutan Detailed Itinerary

-Day 1: Arrive in Kathmandu, Nepal
+Day 1: Arrive in Calcutta, India

-Upon arrival in Kathmandu you will be met at the airport and transferred to your hotel.
+Upon arrival in Calcutta you will be met at the airport and transferred to your hotel.
 The remainder of the day is free to explore on your own before meeting with the group for dinner and our orientation meeting.
-Overnight in Kathmandu.
+Overnight in Calcutta.

 Day 4: Darjeeling - Mt.
 Kanchenjunga